wavespectra/wavespectra/docs/library.rst

 The code is based on two `accessor classes`_:

-- :py:class:`wavespectra.specarray.SpecArray`: extends `xarray.DataArray`_ to
+- :py:class:`~wavespectra.specarray.SpecArray`: extends xarray's `DataArray`_
-  manipulate wave spectra and calculate integrated spectral parameters.
+  with methods to manipulate wave spectra and calculate integrated spectral parameters.
-- :py:class:`wavespectra.specdataset.SpecDataset`: extends `xarray.Dataset`_
+- :py:class:`~wavespectra.specdataset.SpecDataset`: extends xarray's `Dataset`_
   with methods for writing spectra in different formats.

-These accessors are registered to `xarray.DataArray`_ and `xarray.Dataset`_ objects as a new namespece called ``spec``.
+These accessors are registered to `DataArray`_ and `Dataset`_ objects as a new namespece called ``spec``.
 To attach the namespace simply import the accessors into your code, e.g.: